Key takeaways

 How much do homes increase in value per year?

-Many parts of the country are experiencing housing shortages that have driven up prices for both rental properties and owner-occupied homes.
+Price increases can spike in areas that are experiencing housing shortages, driving up prices for both rental properties and owner-occupied homes.

 Further, real estate values are highly localized.
 It doesn’t matter what’s happening with home prices nationwide; it matters what’s happening in the neighborhoods where you are trying to buy or sell.

-Keep in mind: What makes an area desirable or undesirable can change at any time too.
+What makes an area desirable or undesirable can change at any time too.
 A wildfire or hurricane can wipe out an entire community.
 A new sports facility can gentrify an underserved area.
-A pandemic can make people second-guess how close they need to live to their place of employment.

 How to pay for improvements that increase home value